 "The hardest single part of building a software system is deciding precisely what to build.
 No other part of the conceptual work is as difficult as establishing the detailed technical requirements, including all the interfaces to people, to machines, and to other software systems.
 No other part of the work so cripples the resulting system if done wrong.
 No other part is more difficult to rectify later."
 Frederick Brooks in "No Silver Bullet: Essence and Accidents of Software Engineering"

-The system requirements for a software product are the basis for core development activities - they drive architecture, UI design, code, testing, and user documentation.
+The system requirements for a software product are the basis for core development activities - they drive architecture, User Interface design, code, testing, and documentation.
 The best developers with the best process and tools available will still fail in delivering a good product unless the requirements and their implications are well understood at the time when they are consumed by the development team.

-Requirements elicitation is the part of the Requirements Engineering that deals with identifying, clarifying and capturing the system requirements.
-Literature on requirements elicitation [11, 12] present a variation and/or subset of the following techniques to extract requirements:
+Requirements elicitation is the part of the Requirements Engineering that deals with identifying, clarifying and capturing the system functionality.
+Literature on requirements elicitation [Hossenlopp et.al.
+2008, Masters 2010] present variations and/or subsets of the following techniques to extract requirements: